Raise your hand if you love polka-dots. Keep it up if you’re a sucker for a jumbo polka-dot!

 The original plan was to buy some polka dot fabric that we’d seen with large navy blue polka-dots on it.
 But when we realized it was going to cost us over 100 bucks to make them, we had to come up with an alternative and I’m so glad we did.

-To paint your curtains you will need:
+Supplies to paint your curtains

-- fabric paint (or craft paint that works on fabric)
+• Fabric paint (or craft paint that works on fabric)

-- something round from around the house that is the diameter that you want your circles to be (I used a small bowl)
+• Something round from around the house that is the diameter that you want your circles to be (I used a small bowl.)

 How to Paint Polka Dot Curtains

 The hardest part of this project is finding a space big enough to lay your curtain panel out flat.
-It will need to stay there for about 24 hours so keep that in mind.

 When you’re ready to start painting it’s best to fill in the middle part of the circle first and then carefully do the edges.

-Be sure to get a pretty thick coat of paint (especially if you’re using white fabric like I did,) because when the sun comes through them you can see where there isn’t enough paint.
-I had to do a few touch ups after I hung them up the first time.
+Be sure to get a pretty thick coat of paint (especially if you're using white fabric like I did) because when the sun comes through them you can see where there isn't enough paint.
+(I had to do a few touch ups after I hung them up the first time.)

 Step 3: Let them dry before hanging

-I ain’t gonna lie.
-This is a little bit time consuming…but the money I saved was totally worth it!
+I ain't gonna lie.
+This is a little bit time consumingโ€ฆ but the money I saved was totally worth it!

 What do you think?
-Totally worth the time and effort right?
+Totally worth the time and effort - right?

 This was only one of the ways we saved some serious cash in this kid bedroom.